 Negative Forms with the Present Continuous

 Negative forms with the present continuous can be a tricky concept for English language learners to grasp, but it’s important to understand to effectively communicate in the language.
-Essentially, when using the present continuous in the negative form, we add “not” after the auxiliary verb “be.”
+Essentially, when using this verb tense in the negative form, we add “not” after the auxiliary verb “be.”

 Adverbs are tricky parts of speech, especially when used with the present continuous tense.
 Adverbs modify verbs, and in this tense, they can indicate how long the action is taking place, how frequently it is happening, and even whether it is a positive or negative action.
-Some commonly used adverbs with the present continuous include “always,” “constantly,” “occasionally,” “rarely,” and “sometimes.”
+Some commonly used adverbs with this verb tense include “always,” “constantly,” “occasionally,” “rarely,” and “sometimes.”

 Verb Tenses That Can Be Combined With The Present Continuous

 As we all know, verbs are critical parts of speech that convey the action in a sentence.
 In English, many different verb tenses can be utilized to indicate when an action is taking place.
 One such verb tense is the present continuous, which is used to describe an ongoing action that is currently happening.
-What many people may not realize is that several other verb tenses can be combined with the present continuous to provide additional context or detail.
+What many people may not realize is that several other verb tenses can be combined with this verb tense to provide additional context or detail.

 Time Expressions Associated With The Present Continuous

 The present continuous tense is all about describing an action that is currently ongoing.
 To improve your mastery of this tense, you’ll want to have a strong understanding of the time expressions that commonly accompany it.
-While the present continuous is explicitly about the present, it can still be modified by time expressions that offer a wider context for the ongoing activity.
+While this verb tense is explicitly about the present, it can still be modified by time expressions that offer a wider context for the ongoing activity.

 These expressions include words like “now”, “at the moment”, “currently”, and “right now”.
 By incorporating them into your speech or writing, you’ll be able to paint a more vivid and detailed picture of what’s happening in the moment.